-The clerk will invite the Headmaster and/or the person investigating the complaint to attend the hearing and to submit a written report for the panel in response to your complaint.
-The Headmaster may also invite the chair of the Trust Board or any other members of staff directly involved in matters raised by the complainant to respond in writing and/or in person to the complaint.
+The clerk will invite the Headteacher of the school concerned and/or the person investigating the complaint to attend the hearing and to submit a written report for the panel in response to your complaint.
+The Headteacher may also invite the chair of the Trust or any other members of staff directly involved in matters raised by the complainant to respond in writing and/or in person to the complaint.
 Any involvement of other staff is at the discretion of the chair of the panel.